 Within this community I have been asked a common question, a question I also commonly ask others, “So why pursue membership, or be a member of a Motorcycle Club?”

-During my years on this earth, and now it has been plenty by some people’s definition, I have discovered that Brotherhood is not a word, nor bond, that should not be taken lightly.
+During my years on this earth, (and now it has been plenty by some people’s definition), I have discovered that Brotherhood is not a word, nor bond, that should be taken lightly.
 To me, Brotherhood is earned over time, experience, and seasons.
 In the MC community, the word is most certainly not taken lightly.
-Ever heard anyone say, “Don’t Bro me, unless you know me?”
-In the MC community, I have learned that this word is typically only utilized between friends that have invested that time, those experiences, and seasons together or Full Patches, which is typically becomes one in the same.
+Ever heard anyone say, “Don’t Bro me, unless you know me”?
+In the MC community, I have learned that this word is typically only utilized between friends that have invested that time, those experiences, and seasons together or Full Patches, which is typically become one in the same.
 In addition, if you ever see a patch on a motorcycle vest that is like the one below, it was given to them by a true non faith weather friend, a genuine brother that has had, and will continue to have his six.

 Some may say they seek brotherhood, but later not willing to do the work of building into true brotherhood, staying the course, and put others above themselves.
 In addition, men may say they desire accountability, and as soon as they receive it, they disregard, discount, or reject accountability once they receive it, or take personal offense to it.
-Conversely one may say they love you, and call you brother, but not show it, demonstrate it, nor live it.
+Conversely one may say they “love” you, and call you “brother”, but do not show it, demonstrate it, nor live it.

 True non faith weather Christian friendship, or what I may call, true Brotherhood is priceless to me.
 However, it is not easy to develop and maintain.
 It is more about your brother than it is ever about you.
-The focus, to me is, it is to give more, serve more, and love more than you receive.
+The focus, to me, is to give more, serve more, and love more, than you receive.

 “Greater love has no one than this: to lay down one’s life for one’s friends.” — John 15:13